Ukrainian president: Burial site contains torture victims

 — Ukraine’s presidential office said Russian shelling killed five civilians and wounded 18 in a 24-hour span.
 Missile strikes were also reported, with Zelenskyy’s hometown of Kryvyi Rih among the targets for a third consecutive day Friday.
 Air raid sirens howled in the capital, Kyiv.

 — More killings targeting pro-Russian separatist officials were reported in areas under their control.
-Separatist authorities said a blast killed the prosecutor-general of the self-proclaimed republic in the Luhansk region.
+Separatist authorities said a blast killed the prosecutor-general and his deputy of the self-proclaimed republic in the Luhansk region.
 Moscow-backed authorities said two Russian-installed officials were also killed in Berdyansk, a city in the Zaporizhzhia region occupied earlier in the war.
-And local authorities reported at least one person killed and 10 wounded in a Ukrainian missile strike on an administrative building in Russian-occupied Kherson.
+And local authorities reported three people were killed in a Ukrainian missile strike on an administrative building in Russian-occupied Kherson.

 — To bolster the Ukrainian offensive, the Biden administration announced another $600 million package of military aid.